kind3r/getting-started-with-your-artillery-printer/setup.md

 It is now time to perform some calibrations, so start by loading your filament, PLA preffered.

+Some of the calibration steps and guides require you to **save some settings to EEPROM** so that they persist between printer reboots.
+Since Artillery Sidewinder and Genius printers come with **EEPROM disabled** you need to put the resulting G-code at the very top of your [slicer's startup script](slicer.html#machine-settings).

 ### Check extrusion

 Preheat your nozzle according to the specs of your material and **extrude some filament** by holding the idler lever and gently pushing the filament in by hand. **The filament should not put much resistance and it should flow straight down**.